21 Nonprofit Social Media Content Ideas & Inspiration

 9. Staff Spotlights

-Shouting out your staff is a fun way to create content while also showing appreciation for the people who make your work possible.
+Spotlighting your staff is a fun way to create content while also showing appreciation for the people who make it possible to fulfill your nonprofit’s mission.

-Take a look at this post from Metropolitan Ministries, where they introduced their new CEO.
+In this post from Phoenix House Florida, they celebrate the 18th work anniversary of their President & CEO.
 It’s a great way to keep your community in the loop and celebrate the people behind the mission.

 10. Thank-You Posts

-Thank-you posts are a simple yet powerful way to show off your amazing crew and express gratitude.
+Thank-you posts are a simple, yet powerful way to express gratitude to your supporters.
 Whether it’s a quick shoutout or a more elaborate post, any form of appreciation reminds your supporters that their efforts count.
-It also encourages viewers to join a cause where they know their efforts will be seen and valued.
+It also encourages people to support an organization where they know their efforts will be seen and valued.

-Here’s a great example from Feeding Tampa Bay thanking Deloitte for their support in helping #FeedTampaBay.
+Here’s a great example from the Hillsborough Education Foundation, thanking the Tampa Bay Seminole Club for their scholarship donation.
 A little gratitude goes a long way!

 11. Promote Events and Activities